Police Complaint Reviews

 What is a complaint review?

 A complaint review is an appraisal of how the original complaint was dealt with by the police.
 A review will not mean that the complaint itself is reinvestigated.
 This is not within the PCC’s remit.
-The review will instead look at and consider the process that the police followed, and the decision that was reached.
+Our role is to ensure that the process and outcome provided by the police is reasonable and proportionate.
 Following an appraisal of complaint handling, we’ll always let you know if the review has been upheld or not.

 How do I appeal the outcome of a complaint?